 Are stick insects easy to look after?
 Fortunately, yes.
 That’s one of the things that makes them such fantastic pets for people who love insects.
 Though stick insects appear incredibly delicate, they are actually quite resilient.
 Just about anyone can look after a stick insect with a little bit of information and the right equipment.
-Browse my site for a wealth of information.
+Just browse my site for a wealth of information.

 Understand that there are thousands of recognised species of stick insects.
 With that many species, it should be obvious that some do not make very good pets.
 Others do.
 Stick with the most popular species and you should do fine as a pet owner.
 Looking after stick insects is a matter of keeping them fed and making sure their enclosures offer a habitable environment.
-Are stick insects easy to look after?
+So are stick insects easy to look after?
 Read on for some more detail.

 Choosing Your Enclosure